West Nile Virus has a long history in Greece, and it's one of the countries in the European Union with the highest number of incidences every year.

-The Spread of West Nile Disease in Greece and Elsewhere
+The Spread of West Nile Disease

-How to Avoid West Nile Disease in Greece
+How to Avoid It

-At this time, acquiring West Nile disease in Greece is an extremely rare occurrence.
-But it's always a good idea to practice prevention wherever you are, and traveling in Greece is no exception.
+Despite the rising number of incidences, acquiring West Nile disease in Greece is an extremely rare occurrence.
+However, it's always a good idea to practice prevention wherever you are, and traveling in Greece is no exception.

-Is it West Nile Fever?
+Is It West Nile Fever?

 Your local Greek pharmacy may be your first line of information and assistance.
 In Greece, pharmacists are well-trained, usually multilingual, and can provide many medications that would require a doctor's prescription in the United States and elsewhere.
 If no other medical attention is available, a Greek pharmacy can be a good initial resource for the traveler.
-They will also be keenly aware of any local cases of West Nile or other mosquito-borne illnesses.
+The staff in these facilities will also be keenly aware of any local cases of West Nile or other mosquito-borne illnesses.

-Could it Be Malaria?
+Could It Be Malaria?

 There have been a few instances of malaria contracted in Greece.
 Malaria used to be an endemic problem in Greece, particularly Crete, before modern eradication techniques were employed.
 Now, only a few cases a year are reported, and none have been confirmed in tourists.